Brett-Tanner/Journal/2023/Nov_23.md

 - Setsumeikai Form

-  - [] Still send full setsumeikais to the app
+  - [x] Still send full setsumeikais to the app
-    - [] Also show they're full somehow
+    - [x] Add a boolean to the response JSON indicating if full or not
+    - [] Display full setsumeikais differently and disable clicking them (maybe the title & classes based on boolean)
   - [] Allow attendance_limit to be 0
   - [] Figure out how to trigger GTM when the form submits
     - remember you have access to the dashboard